 Who should you contact if you have questions or requests?

-If you have any questions, requests or complaints regarding our processing of your personal data, you can contact our data protection officer, Judith Vieberink, at email@example.com or +31 (0)70 354 70 54.
-Judith is a lawyer with DVDW Advocaten and a member of the GDPR Taskforce.
+If you have any questions, requests or complaints regarding our processing of your personal data, you can contact DVDW Advocaten by sending an email to firstname.lastname@example.org.